openstack/openstack-manuals/doc/networking-guide/source/scenario_l3ha_lb.rst

 situations where one or more layer-3 agents fail and the underlying virtual networks continue to operate normally.
 Consider deploying :doc:`scenario_dvr_ovs` to increase performance in addition to redundancy.
-As of the Kilo release, you cannot combine the DVR and L3HA mechanisms.
+As of the Liberty release, you cannot combine the DVR and L3HA mechanisms.

 .. note::
    The failover process only retains the state of network connections for